Dijiot/RockPaperScissorsGame/README.md

 //
 - Why Rock-Paper-Scissors game instead of another processor needing game?

 Bitcoin uses dices in order to find out which miner nodes block has been approved by the system.
-Basically, nodes creates blocks and waits for the eco-systems' approving this block for the chain.
+Basically, nodes creates blocks and waits for the eco-systems' to approve this block for the chain.
 In order to make it happen, this nodes should throw dices.
 Many many dices.
 And you have to wait them to

 As DijIOT we are believing in equality.
 And we are working to provide Universal Basic Income to every human being on earth without limitations.